Planning-Inspectorate/applications-service-performance-tests/README.md

 ## To execute Performance tests in GUI Mode, execute below command from the root of the project:

-1. **jmeter -t src/test/jmeter/ApplicationsServiceUserJourneyTestPlan.jmx**
+1. **jmeter -t src/test/jmeter/ApplicationsServiceMyselfJourneyTestPlan.jmx**

+2. **jmeter -t src/test/jmeter/ApplicationsServiceAgentJourneyTestPlan.jmx**

+3. **jmeter -t src/test/jmeter/ApplicationsServiceOrgJourneyTestPlan.jmx**

-2. You will now see the Jmeter application opened with the Test Plan
+4. You will now see the Jmeter application opened with the Test Plan

-3. You can now make any changes to the test plan using GUI and save them
+5. You can now make any changes to the test plan using GUI and save them

-4. Always execute using 1 user in GUI mode as more users will cause GUI to hang up
+6. Always execute using 1 user in GUI mode as more users will cause GUI to hang up

 ## To execute Performance tests in NON-GUI Mode: